OneOfEleven/uv-k5-firmware-custom/README.md

 https://github.com/DualTachyon/uv-k5-firmware .. a cool achievement !

 Use this firmware/code ENTIRELY at your own risk.
-This firmware is totally experimental, and at times will go completely tits up (ie, break your radio) - an entirely common occurance when playing around with experimental code.
+This firmware is totally experimental, and at times will go completely tits up (break your radio).

-There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s), at which point, maybe find a quiet corner to sob your hert out in.
+There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s).

+You're on your own.

 NO REFUNDS, ever !

 ## Radio performance

 Please note that the Quansheng UV-Kx radios are not professional quality transceivers, their performance is strictly limited.
 The RX front end has no track-tuned band pass filtering at all, and so are wide band/wide open to any and all signals over a large frequency range.

-Using the radio in high intensity RF environments will most likely make reception anything but easy (AM mode will suffer far more than FM ever will), the receiver simply doesn't have a great dynamic range, which results in distorted AM audio with stronger RX'ed signals.
-There is nothing more anyone can do in firmware/software to improve that, once the RX gain adjustment I do (AM fix) reaches the hardwares limit, your AM RX audio will be all but non-existant (just like Quansheng's firmware).
-On the other hand, FM RX audio will/should be fine.

 But, they are nice toys for the price, fun to play with.